Ever wondered what it's like to be a police officer on New Year's Eve?

 One points out the hypocrisy of a Congress that has voted to exempt itself from the program it wants to subject us to and keep the program it has – and that we at Heritage want made available to all.
 Another describes how the formidable cost of these proposals – the bidding starts at $400 billion over 10 years and figures to go way, way up – could well mean a rollback of all of President Bush's tax cuts or at least an end to any talk at making them permanent.

 Still another details how the present proposals would force the average senior on Medicare to pay $621 more per year in out-of-pocket expenses – a 60 percent increase over current averages – for prescription drugs.
-And another highlights the frustration expressed by the nation's editorial writers
+And another highlights the frustration expressed by the nation's editorial writers, who seem to agree on basically one thing – that the proposals in Congress won't work.

 Go to our website and check out our work.
 Also, consult your local op-ed pages for near-daily contributions from our various analysts and others, including me in this space on at least three occasions, assessing the legislation.
 Search for the latest from Butler, Moffit, Ed Haislmaier, Derek Hunter, Lanhee Chen and others on the problems with the current proposals.